 - Freemium Customers (SaaS)

 Once you have people activated, the natural next step for the success of your product would be to keep them using it – in other words, retention.
-This metric is probably the most vital sign you’ve got a quality app.
+This metric is probably the most vital sign you’ve got in a quality app.

 You need to make sure people are coming back to use your product.
 If they are, then you’re doing a great job delivering value.
 Verify this by tracking key retention KPIs like: